Need a Garbage Odor Eliminator?

 I’ve found a combination of orange, peppermint, and lemon works best to remove garbage odors.
 But, instead of using them as a one-time use, I created a long-lasting alternative.
 Easy DIY garbage can deodorizer pods combine the odor removing power of all three in the convenience of a pod.
 See just how easy they are to use with this recipe for a dozen Citrus Mint Garbage Can Deodorizer Pods.

 1 cup baking soda

 ½ teaspoon peppermint essential oil

 How to Make Garbage Can Deodorizer Pods:

 Combine one cup baking soda, ¼ teaspoon sweet orange and lemon essential oils, along with half a teaspoon peppermint essential oil in a medium glass mixing bowl.
-Mix thoroughly to evenly distribute essential oils.
-Slowly add 4 tablespoons of distilled water, stirring constantly until just moist and clumps form.
+Mix thoroughly to distribute essential oils evenly.
+Slowly add 4 tablespoons of distilled water, constantly stirring until just moist and clumps form.

 Scoop one to two teaspoons of the mixture into a silicone mold (this is the one I use and recommend) press to compact.
 Allow to dry 24 hours before gently popping out each garbage can deodorizer pod.

 Remove Garbage Can Odors:

 First, start with a clean garbage can!
-Using a hose outdoors, rinse the garbage can with soap and water (castile soap works great).
+Rinse the garbage can with soap and water (castile soap works great).
 Then leave it outside in the sun to dry.
 Simply drop one citrus mint garbage can deodorizer pod into the bottom of the bin (not in the trash bag) or tape inside the lid.
 Toss and replace it as needed.